expobrain/expobrain-blog/_posts/2016-02-27-cross-compile-python-packages-with-docker.md

 title: Cross-compile Python packages with Docker
 ---

-Cross-compiling is the action of building a package or a binary for a different system thatn the current used for the compilation process; for example compiling ARM binaries on a x86 architecture.
+Cross-compiling is the action of building a package or a binary for a different system than the current used for the compilation process; for example compiling ARM binaries on a x86 architecture.
 In this post I'm going to cross-compile Python packages for a specific Linux distribution using Docker as a virtualisation layer.

 ## Introduction